santarini/python/montecarlo/README.md

    * exports MarketSimTrials output to CSV so that it can be manipulated by spreadsheet software (namely Excel)
      * Eg. Export the output of MarketSimTrials.py to a CSV

+### Dice Rolls

+These sort of build onto each other (in this order)

+* <b>RollDice.py</b>
+  * simulates a die roll over a specified number of instances
+    * Eg. Given 100 die rolls, what percentage of the time will I get 1, 2, 3, 4, 5, 6